ocuroot/ocuroot/README.md

 `github.com/ocuroot/example/-/frontend/release.ocu.star/+/deploy/production` would
 refer to the desired state for deploying the frontend to the production environment.

-State can be queried and manipulated using the `ocuroot state` commands.
-Run `ocuroot state --help` for more information

 ### The SDK

 The SDK provides functions and structs to interact with Ocuroot, as well as the host system and network.